BEES & TREES FARM

 Our Christmas Trees

-2021 Tree Price List Below
+2024 Tree Price List Below

 Beautiful Christmas Trees Don't Just Happen

-In addition to all the issues that can kill a tree, a Christmas tree farmer puts in a lot of work caring for each tree during its lifetime.
+In addition to all the issues that can harm or kill a tree, a Christmas tree farmer puts in a lot of work caring for each tree during its lifetime.
 You may think that Christmas trees grow into a conical shape all on their own but nothing could be further from the truth!
 It is the shaping and shearing of each tree every year that gives your Christmas tree its beautiful shape.
 Shearing also helps increase the density of the tree.
 We begin shearing our trees in their third year when the leader on top of a tree (where you put your tree topper) gets around ten inches tall.
 Sometimes there are multiple leaders and, when that happens, we select the best one and remove the others.

 About the trees we grow